veronica-f-reyes/telco_classification_project/README.md

 - Customers who were on month-to-month contracts were more likely to churn
 - Customers who use electronic checks as their payment method were more likely to churn.
 - Customers who use automatic payment methods are less likely to churn than those not on automatic payments

-- The model was successful in predicting churn accuracy with an accuracy of 0.88!
+- The Random Forest model was successful in predicting churn accuracy on TEST data with an accuracy of 0.88!
 - That is a higher than the baseline which was 0.74.